hashgraph/stablecoin-studio/web/README.md

 ### Import stable coins

-In order to import a stable coin using the WEB, you must click on the "Add coin" button at the top of the page (next to the create coin button)
+In order to import an existing stable coin using the web application, you must click on the "Add coin" button at the top of the page (next to the create coin button)

 ![Alt text](docs/images/import.png?raw=true 'import stable coin')

 then fill-in all the required information.
-You can import any stable coin you want and it will be added to the drop-down list of coins you have access to.
+You can import any stable coin you want, and it will be added to the drop-down list of coins you have access to.

 ![image](https://user-images.githubusercontent.com/114951681/210238673-895d1bbc-fce1-483d-af1d-6f45e522401d.png)